anastasija-angelovska/50projects50days/README.md

 # 50projects50days
-50 mini web projects using HTML, CSS and JavaScript, following a tutorial by Brad Traversy
+50 mini web projects using HTML, CSS, and JavaScript, following a tutorial by Brad Traversy

 |  #  | Project                                                                                                                     |